maincode-org/maincode-ui/README.md

 - It can be exchanged for **Tailwind CSS** if you want additional classnames or smart functionality such as purging.

-- In case you are using **Tailwind CSS**, you don't have to import our generics.
+- In case you are using **Tailwind CSS**, you don't have to import our tail-generics.

 > **!Note** that some specific classes, like `glass-bg` will be missing.
 We will split up Tailwind overwrites and our Maincode UI additions in the future.
 See our [issue](https://github.com/maincode-org/maincode-ui/issues/54) for updates.